-John Dennis: Mount Dennis is named after John Dennis, a Loyalist shipbuilder from Philadelphia who settled on a farm here in the early 1800’s.
-The Dennis family operated a saw mill and a woollen factory on their property, which took in all of the present day Mount Dennis neighbourhood.
+John Dennis: Mount Dennis is named after John Dennis, a Loyalist shipbuilder from Philadelphia who settled and farmed here in the early 1800’s.
+The Dennis family operated a saw mill and a woollen factory on their properties, which took in most of the present day Mount Dennis neighbourhood, including 501 Alliance.

 During the late 1800’s, Mount Dennis was known for its brick yards, the Conn Smythe Sand and Gravel pit, and a handful of market gardens that operated on the fertile plain of what is now Eglinton Flats.

 Captain John Denison immigrated to York with his family after a personal invitation from John Graves Simcoe to come to the newly formed York.
 He lived in Castle Frank for a short period, but as English-speaking Anglican Protestants, the Denison Family received land grants: 100-acre (0.40 km2) park lots in the family’s name, developed into manor homes, farms and residences over the decades that followed.
 In 1815, Colonel George Taylor Denison, son of Captain John Denison, bought park lots 17 and 18 and built the Bellevue Homestead.
 The original road up to the homestead is now known as Denison Avenue in Toronto.